Metropole – Hanoi, Vietnam (English)

 Collections Edouard George, Beris Gwynne, Peter Fleming, Cao Xuan Nha, Sarah Hodgkinson, Archives of the Hotel Metropole.

 Historic research assistance: Andrea Riegl, Tuan Thi Le Diem, Joao Mimoso

 Production: Harrison Dolittle

-Editor: Andrew Williamson and Thomas Cane
+Editor: Thomas Cane

 Edited by Thomas Cane